caterpillar on its host plant

 Because tiny caterpillars cannot travel far to find their own food, the female butterfly locates and lays her eggs on only the type of plant that the caterpillar can use as food.
 Most species of caterpillars are particular about the type of plants they can eat.
 If the egg was not placed on the correct plant, the caterpillar hatching from that egg will not survive.
 Many gardeners do not like to see plants in their gardens that have been chewed on by bugs.
 To avoid this, you may want to locate your butterfly host plants in areas that are not highly visible, but still a short distance from the butterfly nectar plants.
 If you do not provide host plants, you will have fewer butterflies.

-READ MORE: List of Butterflies in Virginia
+READ MORE: List of Butterflies in Iowa

 Caterpillar Pictures